- Where can I find IT support?

 - I'm studying abroad for a year.
 Will I have a Personal Tutor while I'm away?

 Yes, you keep your Personal Tutor while you are away and are free to contact them to discuss any issues or problems.
-If there are academic-related issues or problems, then consult the Study Abroad or Erasmus team in the first instance.
+If there are academic-related issues or problems, then consult the Go Abroad team in the first instance.

 - I have not heard from my Personal Tutor and it is now some way into term.
 What should I do?